 The third line, yin, shows one who has made repeated returns, each time having to do the work over again.
-But the person is steadfast in his/her work, so there is no fault.
+But the person is steadfast in their work, so there is no fault.

-The fourth line, yin, shows a person who is able to adopt the right attitude and return to his/her proper path.
+The fourth line, yin, shows a person who is able to adopt the right attitude and return to the proper path.

-The fifth line, yin, shows one who is able to take an honest look at him or her self, and admit any mistakes.
-This is a noble position and this person is well situated on his/her path.
+The fifth line, yin, shows one who is able to take an honest look at themself, and admit their mistakes.
+This is a noble position and this person is well situated on their path.

 The sixth line, yin, shows one who has gone astray.
 The base elements of the person, and of society, challenge the finer elements.
 This brings bad fortune, and if let go to the extreme will eventually bring legal, or other serious problems.